ShinyTrinkets/twofold.js/README.md

 Should I play with TwoFold some more ? <yesOrNo>Yes</yesOrNo> ugh...
 ```

-If you're editing your file with Visual Studio Code, Atom editor, or Sublime text, you'll see the changes instantly, because they automatically refresh the editor when the file changes.

 To quickly test some built-in templates, without writing a text file:

 > $ echo 'yes or no ? \<yes_or_no />' | 2fold<br />